samuela/sshenanigans/README.md

 ## Gatekeeper API

-There are four types of requests sent to The Gatekeeper: `Auth`, `Shell`, `Exec`, and `LocalPortForward`.
+There are five types of requests sent to The Gatekeeper: `Auth`, `Shell`, `Exec`, `LocalPortForward`, and `Subsystem`.
 The Gatekeeper will receive one request per invocation.
 The Gatekeeper should exit with status zero in nominal operation, even when rejecting requests.
 Exiting in a non-zero status code will cause sshenanigans to produce an error and reject the request.

 The Gatekeeper may implement handling for any subset of the request types, but should always terminate.
 A malformed or missing response will be interpreted as a rejection of the request by sshenanigans.